-In this guide, we are going to discuss various intrinsic and extrinsic factors that affect hard drive health and steps to avoid or fix them to increase hard disk life significantly.
+In this blog, we are going to discuss various intrinsic and extrinsic factors that affect hard drive health and steps to fix them to increase hard disk life significantly.

 Hard drives are the most commonly used data storage devices in desktops, laptops, servers, etc. They are affordable, easily available, offer higher storage capacity, and are replaceable by the end-user.
 Also, when compared to SSDs, hard drives offer longer lifespan—but with a lot of caveats.